julianweisbord/A-Probabilistic-Framework-for-Short-Term-Person-Recognition/README.md

 		}

 P(Individual | Body Type) = {
--Anthropometric Distances for shape-based biometric human identification-Create a skeleton of points and distance vectors between body parts using input images of each person.
+&nbsp;&nbsp;&nbsp;&nbsp;-Anthropometric Distances for shape-based biometric human identification-Create a skeleton of points and distance vectors between body parts using input images of each person.
 Create point vectors that clearly show visible inter-joint distances and the euclidean distance should be invariant of most poses.
--Superimpose these points on to a new image.
+&nbsp;&nbsp;&nbsp;&nbsp;-Superimpose these points on to a new image.

 }